zxdvd/blog/content/algorithm/crypto: TLS 1.3 and 0-RTT.md

 TLS 1.3 is the newest version of TLS, it improves security and latency.
 It's supported in Chrome from version 66.

-TLS 1.2 is used most currently.
-It supports many many cipher suites.
+TLS 1.2 is the most popular right now.
+It supports many cipher suites.
 However, some cipher suites are obsolete and not safe, like RC4, 3DES.

 And TLS 1.2 needs 2 extra round trips besides TCP handshake.
 This really hurts first page